 Getting people to think about retirement and retirement planning is particularly difficult, especially in the form of contributions to their 401(k).
 Common barriers are fear, lack of knowledge, shame, debt, and just life getting in the way.
-Companies often enact an automatic minimum contribution (usually 3%), which has helped in general, but is usually not enough to provide the type of retirements people need.

 Capital Group wanted to approach this problem creatively as a powerful value add in the products we provide for our large institutional sponsors.
 I lead the creative and UX strategy of the experience.
+Using quantitative and qualitative research, we created a user-centered approach to provide different journeys based on demographic and psychographic segments.

 Roles: UX Strategy, Art Direction, Illustration